magma1447/greasemonkey-geocaching-projectgc/README.md

 * Adds country/region/county data from Project-GC.
 * Show the real cache owner name after the "placed by".
 * Add links to PGC profile gallery for each name in the logbook.
+* Add links to gallery from bookmark lists, from geocache pages.
+* Add links to plot bookmark lists on maps, from geocache pages.
+* Add links to Profile stats for bookmark list owners, from geocache pages.

 Planned features:
 * Remove from VGPS (and indicate if it's in the VGPS or not).
-* Add links to gallery from bookmark lists.
-* Add links to plot bookmark lists on maps.
 * Add a settings form, triggered from an arrow right of the PGC-username in the header.
 * Rotate the "Print and Downloads" arrow when it's collapsed.
 * Autodecrypt hints